Wellable

 For example, the first week of the challenge might be dedicated to drinking more water.
 Once employees are used to this, start introducing something new, such as eating a handful of nuts every day.

 Remember that some habits are harder to build than others and might take participants longer to adopt.
 Habits such as “go for a 1-mile run every day” or taking advantage of one’s gym membership regularly might take up to 30 days to become natural.
 While these health behaviors take longer to build, they also significantly contribute to long-term health.
-You just need to be patient and work with participants using a reasonable pace.
+Starting small, and building on healthy habits over time can help employees meet their goals and improve overall health.

-Here are eight habit-building challenges that can enhance various dimensions of employee well-being overtime:
+Here are eight habit-building challenges that can enhance various dimensions of employee well-being:

 13. Gratitude Challenge